 Apple realized this back in the 80s when the company launched its clean and minimalistic image that has impacted businesses across many platforms and industries.

 Make sure your website is clean and user-friendly, and that information is intuitive and easy to find.
 For conversion rate optimization, the app or mobile-friendly version of your website must be easily accessible via the appropriate medium.
+To learn more about how to improve website sales, check out this resource on developing an eCommerce site that improves sales.

 For example, Eventige was able to transition Tasty Vapor from a 3D Cart into BigCommerce, which created a simplified shopping experience for the customer - the conversion rate went from 2% to 8-9% on all traffic.